-There are quite a few things you can do to prevent your tree from being the next victim and leaving you thousands of dollars out of pocket.
+You can do quite a few things to prevent your tree from being the next victim and leaving you thousands of dollars out of pocket.
 We discuss them below.

-The way a tree is pruning can reduce the likelihood of a tree falling to almost zero.
-When trees pass through the canopy of a tree, the branches and leaves act as a windbreak meaning the trees trunk and root system is put under huge amounts of pressure.
+The way a tree is pruned can reduce the likelihood of a tree falling to almost zero.
+When trees pass through the canopy of a tree, the branches and leaves act as a windbreak meaning the tree’s trunk and root system is put under huge amounts of pressure.

-By reducing the amount of foliage in the trees canopy means there is less canopy for the wind to catch, plus the tree reacts by using the extra resources to grow even stronger roots.
+Reducing the amount of foliage in the tree’s canopy means there is less canopy for the wind to catch, plus the tree reacts by using the extra resources to grow even stronger roots.

 Here are a few things you should focus on when storm-proofing your tree on the Central Coast.

 Remove dead limbs – Dead branches are very weak and rigid.
 These will be the first to go in a strong wind and can cause lots of damage if they are large enough.
 Deadwood removal should be done every 2 years for large trees.

 Thin out trees branches for better airflow – Allowing air to pass through the canopy of large trees easily will mean the wind has less surface area to catch which means less pressure on the tree.

 Remove outer 3-4th order branches – These are the branches out the outermost extremities of the trees canopy.
 By removing these branches, you are reducing the weight each main branch has to hold.
-This weight is multiplied with the pressure of wind, so this works to prevent large branches from snapping in the wind.
+This weight is multiplied by the pressure of the wind, so this works to prevent large branches from snapping in the wind.

 Remove weight from uneven trees – If a tree has poor structure or weight distribution, it is advisable to even things up to put less pressure on the root system in high winds.

-Prune on a regular basis – Large trees should be tended to on a regular basis by removing 10% of foliage every 2 – 3 years.
-This greatly improves the tree’s overall health and allows the tree to grow a stronger root system and stronger branches.
+Prune regularly – Large trees should be tended to regularly by removing 10% of foliage every 2 – 3 years.
+This greatly improves the tree’s overall health and allows the tree to grow a stronger root system and branches.